-- II.
+- A. When an employee enters voluntarily into any branch of the armed forces for temporary or an extended period of service, military leave shall be granted at the School Board's discretion. - B. Request for military leave shall be in writing and countersigned by the principal or immediate administrative supervisor.
+The request shall include: - 1.
+A copy of the military order; and - 2.
+Written evidence that effort has been made to serve the duty when school was not in session.
+This shall be required only of personnel who are employed for ten (10) or eleven (11) months. - II.
 An employee granted military leave for extended active duty shall, upon the completion of the tour of duty, be returned to employment without prejudice, provided that an application for re-employment is filed within six (6) months following the discharge date or release from active military duty.
 Following receipt of the application for re-employment, the School Board shall have a reasonable time, not to exceed six (6) months, to assign the employee to duty in the same or similar position he/she left in the District. - III.
 Compensation allowed during military leave for reserve or guard training may not exceed 240 working hours in any one annual period, as provided in section 115.07, Florida Statutes.
 For purposes of this rule, "any one annual period" shall be defined as the fiscal year of the School Board. - IV.
-Extended Active Duty During National/Regional Emergency - Α. District employees who are reserve members of the armed forces or National Guard shall be granted benefits as stated below, provided the following conditions are met: - The appropriate federal or state authority has declared a national or 1. regional emergency. - 2.
+Extended Active Duty During National/ Regional Emergency - A. District employees who are reserve members of the armed forces or National Guard shall be granted benefits as stated below, provided the following conditions are met: - 1.
+The appropriate federal or state authority has declared a national or regional emergency. - 2.
 The employee called to active duty provides a copy of his or her official orders for active duty.